 The Luxury Cork Yoga Mat in particular is an incredible 6.5mm thick, meaning that it will provide exceptional cushioning for your joints.
 Plus, it also comes with rave reviews from Amazon customers!

 Cons: Cork yoga mats tend to not offer good grip when your hands are dry.
-And so similarly to a cotton rug, you may have to wet your hands slightly before practicing to ensure good grip.
+And so similar to a cotton rug, you may have to wet your hands slightly before practicing to ensure good grip.

 Which yoga mat material is best?